Proxima: Near-storage Acceleration for Graph-based Approximate Nearest Neighbor Search in 3D NAND: Evaluation

 \subsection{Hardware Performance Comparison}

 \textbf{\Design vs. CPU, GPU, and ASIC.} We compare \Design near-storage accelerator in 3D NAND with state-of-the-art CPU, GPU, and ASIC designs for ANNS.
 Fig.~\ref{fig:comp_hardware_qps_energy}-(a) summarizes the throughput comparison, which is conducted on two small-scale datasets (SIFT and GLOVE) and two large-scale 100M datasets (BIGANN-100M and DEEP-100M).
 GGNN~\cite{ggnn} is a high-performance GPU tool optimized for graph-based ANNS while ANNA~\cite{anna} is a PQ-IVF-based ASIC accelerator.
-We adopt HNSW~\cite{hnsw} as the CPU baseline. {Proxima achieves the highest throughput among all baselines while GPU-based GGNN is the 2nd fastest tool.
-Compared to ASIC design, ANNA~\mbox{\cite{anna}}, Proxima is $6.6\times$ to $13\times$ faster on 1M and 100M datasets.} Compared to the CPU baseline, \Design's speedup is more significant for large-scale datasets or high-complexity datasets, such as GLOVE~\cite{glove} that needs much more distance computations ($6\times$ to $8\times$) to achieve the same recall.
+We adopt HNSW~\cite{hnsw} as the CPU baseline.
+Proxima achieves the highest throughput among all baselines while GPU-based GGNN is the 2nd fastest tool.
+Compared to ASIC design, ANNA~\cite{anna}, Proxima is $6.6\times$ to $13\times$ faster on 1M and 100M datasets.
+Compared to the CPU baseline, \Design's speedup is more significant for large-scale datasets or high-complexity datasets, such as GLOVE~\cite{glove} that needs much more distance computations ($6\times$ to $8\times$) to achieve the same recall.

 We measure the energy efficiency for \Design and the baselines mentioned in Fig.~\ref{fig:comp_hardware_qps_energy}-(b).
 Energy efficiency is measured by QPS/W. \Design has the highest energy efficiency in all datasets.
 ANNA's energy efficiency is up to $17\times$ inferior to \Design because ANNA needs large on-chip SRAMs and frequent off-chip data transfer.
 The expensive data movement increases the energy consumption.
-Compared to CPU, \Design is three orders of magnitude energy efficient because \Design implemented near 3D NAND has much shorter data access latency and lower reading energy.
+Compared to CPU and GPU accelerators, \Design is two to three orders of magnitude energy efficient because \Design implemented near 3D NAND has much shorter data access latency and more energy-efficient datapath due to the adopted NSP technique.